Static IP vs Dynamic IP Addresses: What’s the Difference?

 If you connect you device or computer to the Internet, you need an IP address.
 You get a static IP address through your Internet service provider (ISP).
 They typically offer a business account or advanced residential account that comes with a single static IP or a block of static IPs.

 For businesses that host their own website on a web server or DNS servers, a static IP address is the best option.
-They even have the advantage when remote workers log into work via a VPN.
+They even have the advantage when remote workers log into work via a virtual private network.
 Consumers, on the other hand, are usually fine with dynamic addresses.

 What is a dynamic IP address?